andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 Maternal morbidity refers to injuries a mother sustains during pregnancy or childbirth.
 For every woman that dies in childbirth, there are far more that suffer significant injuries.
 Obstructed labor and lack of medical care during childbirth can cause fistulas, for example.
-A fistula is an abnormal connection between two parts of the body.
-They are preventable and treatable at low costs.
+Fistulas are abnormal connections between two parts of the body, and can cause death or lifelong problems for new mothers.
+Fistulas are preventable and treatable at low costs.

 Ensuring that mothers survive childbirth and thrive after giving birth is the priority of several effective organizations such as